Sulley telling Mike he is scared of failure, and only because he now considers him a friend.

 Similarly, Don seeing an older monster working as a scarer and realizing that being older doesn't make him useless.

-Don Carlton's farewell to Mike and Sully, asking them to keep in touch and handing them his usual business card.
+Don Carlton's farewell to Mike and Sulley, asking them to keep in touch and handing them his usual business card.
 On the card, Don had scribbled the word "Scarer" over his original occupation title.

 Don revealing he and Sherry are getting married.

 Oozma Kappa going berserk when they discover that Mike is stuck in the dangerous human world.
-And even after the revelation of Sully's cheating, they still love and trust him unconditionally to help him rescue Mike.
+And even after the revelation of Sulley's cheating, they still love and trust him unconditionally to help him rescue Mike.

-OK's willingness to stand up to Hardscrabble when she shuts down the door to the human world while Mike and Sully are trapped inside.
+OK's willingness to stand up to Hardscrabble when she shuts down the door to the human world while Mike and Sulley are trapped inside.
 Ineffective, but it shows how much they care about their teammates.

 Don: They're still in there!